lucas-ribard/CDA-Projet-Libre/Docs/IDEATION.md

 #### Tools and Libraries
 - **Monitoring:** Use of proven tools such as Wireshark and libraries like Pyshark for packet capture and analysis.
+- **Performance:** Compiling of the python source code in native C++ with the help of Cython for far greater performances.

 #### Back-end
 - **Python:** Chosen for its simplicity and extensive library ecosystem.